Tim Stock, Director, OSU School IPM Program

 Annual IPM Coordinator Training.
 Meets the training requirements for all designated School IPM Coordinators.
 This is the best time/place to learn new IPM techniques and share with peers.
 Training events take place at a school, and include indoor and outdoor hands-on site inspections.
 The OSU Turf Management Program co-trains at every annual IPM coordinator training event.

 Model IPM Plans.
 The governing body of each school district or school (as defined by ORS 634.700 (8)) is required to have and implement an IPM plan.
-Model IPM Plan templates developed by the Program for use in schools can be modified to fit each school’s unique situation.
+The Program developed three different model IPM plan templates which were used by schools to create plans that fit their own unique situations.
+Through ongoing training, one-on-one consults and supportive resource materials, the Program works with schools to update and improve their plans.

 Other Training and Resource Materials.
 The OSU School IPM Program website houses a number of materials created by the Program, as well as others created by or with school districts, the OSU Turf Management Program, Washington State University, the Oregon Department of Agriculture and others.
 Additional materials are provided to participants at Annual School IPM Coordinator Training events.